Introduction to DDD Lite: When microservices in Go are not enough

 The Third Rule - domain needs to be database agnostic

-There are multiple schools here – some are telling that it’s fine to have domain impacted by the database client.
-From our experience, keeping the domain strictly without any database influence works best.
+There are multiple schools of thought here.
+Some say it’s fine to have the domain impacted by the database client.
+From our experience, keeping the domain strictly free of any database influence works best.

 The most important reasons are:

-- domain types are not shaped by used database solution – they should be only shaped by business rules
+• domain types are not shaped by the database solution used: they should be shaped only by business rules

-- because of the Go design and lack of “magic” like annotations, ORM’s or any database solutions are affecting in even more significant way
+• because of Go’s design and lack of “magic” like annotations, ORMs or any database solutions have an even more significant impact

 Tip